aflapan/MachineLearning/README.md

 2. To provide recruiters and interviewers examples of my python code.

-To see a the code for a given implementation, click on the file name of that implementation (i.e. to see my implementation of logistic regression, see LogisticRegression.Py).
+To see the code for a given implementation, click on the file name of that implementation (i.e. to see my implementation of logistic regression, see LogisticRegression.Py).
 All implementations are designed to run as-is provided the necessary packages are installed.
 I rely only on common packages such as numpy and pandas, and do not use any outside implementations of these algorithms (which would defeat the entire purpose of this).

 My implementations are based on the reference